quantsingularity/QuantumBallot/scripts/README.md

 ## Installation

-1. Extract the scripts to your Chainocracy project root directory
+1. Extract the scripts to your QuantumBallot project root directory
 2. Make the scripts executable:
    ```bash
    chmod +x scripts/*.sh